 What happens when I get a denial notice?

 The first thing is to make sure that I received a copy.
 It is necessary for you to do this because the Social Security Administration frequently fails to send a copy of the determination to my office.
 If I do not get a copy of the notice, I won’t know that a decision has been made on your behalf unless you tell me.
 We have only 60 days to appeal this decision.
 Therefore, call immediately after receiving the denial to schedule an appointment.

 Do I need to get medical record or reports?

-No, you don’t have to get any medical records or reports yourself.
-In fact, it is better if you do not even try to get such things unless I ask you to.
+No, you do not have to get any medical records or reports yourself.
+In fact, it is better if you do not try to get such things unless I ask you to.
 We have many years of experience gathering this type of evidence and we can properly track and obtain these records in a timely manner.

 But what if my doctor gives s me a report?

 If you happen to get something such as a disability form completed by your doctor for an insurance company, etc. be sure to send me a copy.